Ezequiel92/alien_invasion/README.md

     <a href="https://www.codefactor.io/repository/github/ezequiel92/alien_invasion"><img src="https://img.shields.io/codefactor/grade/github/ezequiel92/alien_invasion?style=flat&logo=CodeFactor&labelColor=2B2D2F"></a>
 </p>

-A 2D game made with the [pygame](https://www.pygame.org/) library and based on the exercise proposed in chapters 12, 13 and 14 of [_Python Crash Course_](https://ehmatthes.github.io/pcc_2e/) by Eric Matthes (2ed.), with some added features:
+A 2D game made with [pygame](https://www.pygame.org/) and based on the exercise proposed in chapters 12, 13 and 14 of [_Python Crash Course_](https://ehmatthes.github.io/pcc_2e/) by Eric Matthes (2ed.), with some added features:

-* Initial menu to choose between playing a new game, loading a saved game, or seeing a ranking of users.
+* Initial menu to choose between playing a new game, loading a saved game, or seeing a the ranking of players.
-* Menu to choose between playing with full screen or with a floating window.
+* Menu to choose between playing with at full screen or in window mode.
-* Menu to choose the level of difficulty.
+* Menu to choose the difficulty level.
-* Menu to create a user, play as an already created user or play anonymously.
+* Menu to create an user, play as an already created user or play anonymously.
 * You can pause the game, and then resume, quit or save it.
 * Sound effects.